Critically Endangered Turtles That Might Disappear Forever

 Sacalia quadriocellata (Four-eyed Turtle)

-As an Amazon Associate, I earn from qualifying purchases.
-Sacalia quadriocellata, commonly known as the Four-eyed Turtle, is a small freshwater turtle native to parts of Asia.
-It is named for the two pairs of eye-like spots on the back of its head, which may serve as a defense mechanism against predators.
-Scientific Classification Kingdom:…
+Want to read this without the ads?
+I'll email you the full article, free, to keep.
+Email me this article Sacalia quadriocellata, commonly known as the Four-eyed Turtle, is a small freshwater turtle native to parts of Asia.
+It is named for the two pairs of eye-like spots on the back of its head, which…

 -